© Crown copyright 2018

 Deliverables from contracts will be made available to MOD, front-line commands, Dstl technical partners assigned to each proposal and subject to review by relevant government departments.

 Full-rights outputs of funded work may be exposed to international government partners.
-This is to promote international collaboration and to give projects the best chance of exploitation through exposure to a larger scope of international aviation requirements.
 This will only be done under the protection of existing inter-governmental memoranda of understanding.

 8. What your proposal must include